Quantum Riemannian geometry of the discrete interval and q-deformation: Canonical metrics and QLC for and the half-line

 The critical line started by $\phi_1=2$ between these two regions is particularly simple.
 It can be approached from either side but more naturally from above.

-\begin{proposition} (Canonical quantum Riemannian geometry of $\N$).
-For the half-line graph $\N$, the canonical direction coefficient is given by $\phi_1=2$.
+\begin{proposition} For the half-line graph $\N$, the canonical choice of direction coefficients is given by $\phi_1=2$.
 If the metric $h_i$ and initial $\tau_1$ are rational then all coefficients of the quantum geometry are rational.
-In particular for initial $\tau_1=s=\pm 1$ and $\eps=1$,
+In particular, for initial $\tau_1=s=\pm 1$ and $\eps=1$,

-\end{proposition} \proof Here $\phi_1=2$ is best approached for the analytic solution from above but one can see directly that the $\phi_i$ stated has this initial value and solves the required recursion relation.
-For $\tau_i,\tau'_i$ (which are independent of the metric) the recursion has an analytic solution using Pochhammer functions.
+We refer to this as the {\em canonical quantum Riemannian geometry of $\N$}. \end{proposition} \proof Here $\phi_1=2$ is best approached for the analytic solution from above but one can see directly that the $\phi_i$ stated has this initial value and solves the required recursion relation.
+For $\tau_i,\tau'_i$, (which are independent of the metric) the recursion has an analytic solution using Pochhammer functions.
 For example

 etc. This simplifies greatly when $|s|=1$, namely if $s=e^{\imath\theta}$, then

 We show the result when $s=\pm 1$ and also for this case the resulting $\tau'_i,\sigma_i,\sigma'_i$. \endproof